 The next thing you must do is see how much the next career move would help you in your career.
 Would it add value to your profile?
 Would it be progressive for your career shortly?
 For example, let’s say you decide to do an MBA from a top-notch institute.
 Ask the pass-outs about the opportunities after the MBA.
 Ask them whether the MBA from this institute will add value?
 If not, find something else or continue doing what you’re doing till you get a better opportunity.

 To take the leap you need to make sure that the move is well-thought after and won’t put you in a complete disaster.

 In the final analysis

-Investment banking has many roles.
-And there are many people who work in investment banking.
-Depending on the role you’re currently in and the years of experience you have, you need to decide the right option for you.
+Investment banking has many roles, and many people work in investment banking.
+Depending on the role you’re currently in and the years of experience you have, you need to decide the right option.

-If you are an MD of the investment bank, consider starting your own business or your own fund because moving into a different industry may be pretty hard for you.
-But if you are a mid-level banker, you may join a corporate where you can act as an advisory.
+If you are an MD of the investment bank, consider starting your own business or fund because moving into a different industry may be pretty hard.
+But if you are a mid-level banker, you may join a corporation where you can act as an advisor.

-Choose wisely.
-Because Investment Banking exit should always be a new beginning!
+Choose wisely because the Investment Banking exit should always be a new beginning!